th3d00rw4y/DFResponsAPI/README.md

 * API key and a service account provided by the vendor.

 ### Installation
+1. Start a powershell session with the account that will be running the tasks.
+This is because when doing steps 4 & 5, the credential files will only be readable by the very same account that created them.
-1. Download the DFResponsAPI module: `Install-Module -Name DFResponsAPI`
+2. Download the DFResponsAPI module: `Install-Module -Name DFResponsAPI`
-2. `Import-Module -Name DFResponsAPI`.
-You will be notified that there is no settings file present, but let's skip this for now.
+3. `Import-Module -Name DFResponsAPI`.
+You will get a warning saying that there is no settings file present, but let's skip this for now.
-3. Run `New-Secret -`

-3. Upon first import of the module, you will be prompted to supply a password for the GestióIP user you provided in the settings.csv.
+4. Run `New-Secret -Name <Name of the file> -Path <Path to store the secret> -Username <The API service account username>` You will be prompted to enter the password for the service account.
-This password will be stored in $env:TEMP as a encrypted secure string only readable by the user who created it and only on the machine it was executed on.
+5. Again, run `New-Secret -Name <Name of the API key secret file> -Path <Path to store the secret>` You will once again be prompted to enter a password, which in this case would be the API key.
+6. Run `Initialize-SettingsFile`.
+See /Docs/Initialize-SettingsFile.md for examples.
+7. Finally import the module again `Import-Module DFResponsAPI -Force`.
+And you should be good to go!

 ## Changelog